apostrophecms/apostrophe-documentation/tutorials/core-concepts/04-global-settings/02-settings.md

 ## User-editable global settings

-Sometimes we need a few editable settings just for the site administrator that are relevant to *every* page, in much the way that a [shared footer](global.md) is relevant to every page.
+Sometimes you need a few editable settings just for the site administrator that are relevant to *every* page, in much the way that a [shared footer](global.md) is relevant to every page.

 A Google Analytics property ID is a great example.
 It's subject to change, and you don't want to change the source code every time.
 You want it to be a global setting.

 [Pieces](reusable-content-with-pieces.md) are great for articles, events and other content that might be reused around the site.
-And we've seen how to extend the schema of a piece type to contain new fields.
+And you've seen how to extend the schema of a piece type to contain new fields.

-We can use the same technique to extend the `apostrophe-global` module: a special module with just one piece that gets loaded on every request.
+You can use the same technique to extend the `apostrophe-global` module: a special module with just one piece that gets loaded on every request.

-To pull off that trick, we just extend the schema of the `apostrophe-global` module with a few new fields, like this:
+To pull off that trick, you just extend the schema of the `apostrophe-global` module with a few new fields, like this:

 ```javascript
 // in the lib/module/apostrophe-global/index.js file